Posture Reminder: Spine

 What Are The Key Features?

-Configurable notification frequency between 15 and 120 minutes.
+Configurable notification frequency between 15 and 120 minutes for posture checks.

-Restricts notification delivery to user-defined start and end times.
+Restricts notifications to user-defined start and end times to prevent off-hours disruption.

-All progress stats and settings are stored on-device.
+All progress stats and settings are stored on-device with no cloud sync or account requirement.

 How much does it cost?